C0nrado/amazon_fires/README.md

 | Buffer | > -1.0 and < 1.0 |
 | Wet | < -1.0 |

-A *buffer* zone was introduced to group those months whose coefficient value isn't enough far from 0.
-The goal is to have a Dry-Hot and Rainy-Wet seasons clearly distincted, i.e. taking coefficients coefficients with a minimum distance between them in order to compare the heatspots that occur on each of them.
+A *buffer* zone was introduced to group those months whose coefficient value isn't far enough from 0.
+The goal is to have a Dry-Hot and Rainy-Wet seasons clearly distincted, i.e. taking coefficients coefficients with a minimum distance between them in order to compare the heatspots that occur on each of those seasons.

 <center><img src="imgs/heatspots_season.png"\></center>